chinenual/synergize/docs/dx2syn.md

 ## SYX to VCE and CRT

-For each SYSX file, the converter converts each voice in the SYSX and produces a VCE file and then creates one or more CRT files containing all the converted Synergy voices.
+For each SYX file, the converter converts each voice in the sysex and produces a VCE file and then creates one or more CRT files containing all the converted Synergy voices.
 VCEs, DOCs and CRTs are created in a folder named via the SYX base filename.
 For example, given a SYX